hexadigitall/hexadigitall-website/WORK_COMPLETION_REPORT.md

 **Status: 🎯 MISSION ACCOMPLISHED!**

-The HexaDigitall website is ready to drive conversions and grow the business.
+The Hexadigitall website is ready to drive conversions and grow the business.